ravenx4win/dhruv-portfolio/README.md

 The contact form currently displays an alert on submission.
 To integrate with a backend service:

 1. Update the `handleSubmit` function in `src/sections/Contact.jsx`
-2. Add your API endpoint
+2. Add your API endpoint or email service
 3. Handle form submission and error states

+Alternatively, you can integrate with services like:
+- **Formspree** - Simple form backend
+- **EmailJS** - Send emails directly from frontend
+- **Netlify Forms** - If hosting on Netlify

 ## 🚀 Deployment